lollipopman/bash-ini-builtin-blog-post/README.md

 So if you have a task poorly suited to Bash, what are your options?

-1. Choose another language for the task, perhaps sensible, but not always fun?
+1. Choose another language for the task?
+(Perhaps sensible, but not always fun.)

-2. Use a custom Bash builtin to extend Bash for the task?
+2. Write a custom Bash builtin to extend Bash for the task?
 (Spoiler, this is the route we will choose!)

 ## What is a Bash Builtin?

 A builtin is a command in Bash that is implemented in the shell itself, rather than as a separate program.
-They are typically implemented in the language used to write the shell itself, so C in the case of Bash.
-Some of Bash's builtins are also available as separate commands, depending on how your OS is configured.
-For example `printf` is a Bash builtin, but is also usually available on a Linux box as a separate program, try `which printf` to find out.
+They are the 🔋🔋 included with Bash.
 If you type `help` in Bash you get a list of all the currently enabled builtins, or you can use `type printf` to check if a specific command is a builtin.
+Many of the commands you use regularly are builtins, e.g.
+`echo`, `printf`, and `cd`.
+They are typically implemented in the language used to write the shell itself, so in the case of Bash C. Some of Bash's builtins are also available as separate commands, depending on how your OS is configured.
+For example `printf` is a Bash builtin, but it is also usually available on a Linux box as a separate program, try `which printf` to find out.
 Builtins are preferred in Bash over external programs, as if they were placed first in your `PATH`.
 Bash also allows you to write your own custom builtins and load them into the shell, as does Zsh and the KornShell.

 ## Why Would You Write a Builtin?

-Why are builtins helpful?
-Why not just rely entirely on external commands?
+-   Why are builtins helpful?
+-   Why not just rely entirely on external commands?

 You could build a shell with a minimal set of builtins, but certain builtins are still necessary.
-For example the `cd` command must be a builtin, since calling `chdir(2)` in a forked process will have no effect on the parent shell.
+For example the `cd` command must be a builtin, since calling `chdir(2)` in a forked process will have no effect on the parent shell process.
 The shell must execute the `cd` and thus the `chdir(2)` call in its own process.
-Including the `cd` example there are at least three cases where builtins are necessary or useful:
+There are at least three cases, including the `cd` example, where builtins are necessary or
+useful:

 1. Avoiding the need to fork an external process.